Scorpia (Princesses of Power): She-Ra and the Princesses of Power (2018–2020)

 In the rebooted series, Scorpia is a Force Captain in the Horde, of nominally equal rank to Catra.
 Nonetheless, she usually winds up as Catra's sidekick in her attempts to get revenge on Adora or advance the Horde's agenda.
 However, unlike in the original series, Scorpia is not malevolent at all.
 She is also one of the Princesses of Power; however, her family, the original rulers of the Fright Zone, capitulated to Hordak and surrendered their Black Garnet runestone to him.
 Scorpia thus spends most of the series as a faithful member of the Horde.

 As the series progresses, Scorpia became good friends with Entrapta while having romantic feelings towards Catra in wanting to help her while constantly making excuses for Catra's abusive behavior.
-Eventually, after standing by as Entrapta was sent to Beast Island during the 3rd season, Scorpia leaves the Horde after accepting Catra to be increasingly unstable and see the alliance's help in rescuing Entrapta.
+Eventually, after standing by as Entrapta was sent to Beast Island during the 3rd season, Scorpia leaves the Horde after accepting Catra to be increasingly unstable and seeks the alliance's help in rescuing Entrapta.
 As a result, Scorpia ends up joining the Rebellion and established a connection to the Black Garnet, gaining electrical powers.
+She is romantically linked to Perfuma.